bek0s/gbkfit/docs/source/install.rst

 The above lines will create an isolated Python environment (*venv*) which can be used to install and run GBKFIT.

-To activate the environment run:
+To activate the environment, run:

 .. code-block:: console

    . venv/bin/activate

-To deactivate the environment run:
+To deactivate the environment, run:

 .. code-block:: console